Ofefonseca5/CS464/README.md

 For our experiment, we had a total of 10 participants.
 The majority of our participants were between the ages of 18-24, Hispanic Latino or Spanish Origin, had a Bachelors Degree, and 100% of them chose to do this experiment in browser mode.
 5 of the participants picked Male as their Gender & the remaining 5 participants picked Female as their Gender.
 Based on these results, we concluded that our pool of participants is not very diverse and that the results are skewed.

 ### Sceanario 1
+For the first sceanario, 80% of participants decided to save the baby in a stroller instead of the unconcious man.
+We expected for participants to favor younger/healthy lives more.
+The unconcious man had a low survival rate while the baby was completely fine and healthy.
+The baby also has a longer life to live.
+However, for 50 % of the responses, the time pressure was the most influential factor to their decision.
+20% would change their answer if they had more time to think about.
+These results support what we expected because humans aren't as quick to make a decision as a machine is.
+Therefore, we see a support for ethics research because this data could be taught to an aritifically intelligent system to make these decision automatically.

 ### Sceanario 2
+For the second sceanario
 ### Sceanario 3

 ### Things we missed